 USFWS Wetlands Action Plan (WAP)-The WAP was published as Wetlands: Meeting the President's Challenge (1990) and was issued as National Policy Issuance #91-01 in 1990.
-The WAP was developed in response to the presidential goal of no net loss of wetlands and objectives included to consolidate, better coordinate, and improve USFWS wetlands conservation programs to contribute to the goal of no net loss of wetlands.
-Achieving the no net loss of wetlands was identified through a three-pronged approach, including wetlands protection; wetlands restoration, enhancement, and management; and wetlands research, information, and education.
+The WAP was developed in response to the presidential goal of no net loss of wetlands and objectives included to consolidate, better coordinate, and improve USFWS wetlands conservation programs to contribute to the goal of no net loss of wetlands was identified through a three-pronged approach, including wetlands protection; wetlands restoration, enhancement, and management; and wetlands research, information, and education.
 The WAP proposed solutions to many of the problems related to current federal wetlands programs contributing to wetland losses.